-This is a template targeted toward the fast food business - McDonald’s or some other fast food chain.
+This is a template targeted toward the fast food business, specifically McDonald’s.
+Customize it to suit any fast food chain restaurant.

-This is a good cashier resume sample that’s easy to adapt for someone with a lot of job skills or for someone wanting to craft a head cashier resume or apply for another lead cashier position in high volume retail.
+This is a good cashier resume sample that’s easy to adapt for someone with a lot of job skills or for someone wanting to craft a head cashier resume.

-This simple resume template is both memorable and easy-to-read.
-It’s also a useful template for a combination-style resume that’s simple to adapt for almost any position.
+This simple resume is both memorable and easy-to-read.
+It’s also a useful template for a combination-style resume that’s easy to adapt for almost any position.

 This resume can be easily changed to apply for almost any retail cashier position, though someone with a lot of previous job experience might be better off using a chronological resume template adapted for people with longer job histories.

-This is a good general combination-format resume with a traditional layout and sharp clean layout, perfect for a cashier with a short list of previous employment but a lot of skills to show off.
+This is a good general combination-format resume with a traditional layout and a sharp clean layout, perfect for a cashier with a short list of previous employment, but a lot of skills to show off.